every gift saves lives

 PCA + Fraser

-When Stone went to college, Fraser carried his books to class.
-When Stone accepted an internship with the African Disability Alliance in South Africa, Fraser helped him travel halfway around the world and live independently for five months.
-When Stone accepted a job with the Summit Assistance Dogs in Seattle, Washington, Fraser didn’t just go to the office; he accompanied Stone around town while he made speeches about service dogs.
+When Alex went to college, Fraser carried his books to class.
+When Alex accepted an internship with the African Disability Alliance in South Africa, Fraser helped him travel halfway around the world and live independently for five months.
+When Alex accepted a job with the Summit Assistance Dogs in Seattle, Washington, Fraser didn’t just go to the office; he accompanied Stone around town while he made speeches about service dogs.

 Alex and Fraser were never apart.

-Stone couldn’t bear to apart from Fraser for that long.
-So, he traveled from Washington to Colorado to visit Fraser during his treatment.“I didn’t want him to be in the hospital over the weekend by himself,” says Stone.
+Alex couldn’t bear to apart from Fraser for the four weeks during Fraser’s treatment.
+So, he traveled from Washington to Colorado to visit Fraser during his treatment.“I didn’t want him to be in the hospital over the weekend by himself,” says Alex.
 “I wanted to be with him.”

 Join the fight